Scaling Laws for Online Advertisement Retrieval: Limitations and Future Work

-Additionally, obtaining joint laws considering multiple factors such as data, model size, and computational resources is significantly more costly in industrial advertising settings than obtaining single-variable scaling laws.
+Obtaining joint laws considering multiple factors, such as data, model size, and computational resources, is significantly more costly in industrial advertising settings than obtaining single-variable scaling laws.
 Developing a cost-effective method for deriving joint laws is therefore an important area for future investigation.

-The high cost of obtaining joint laws is also one of the motivations behind our exploration of unified foundation models.
+An especially promising direction for application is to model the joint law between \textbf{model size} and the \textbf{computational quota allocation} across stages in a cascade ranking system.
+Such a law could help answer critical questions: How should we rebalance ranking, pre-ranking, and matching stage budgets when scaling up the overall model?
+At what point does increasing model size in one stage yield diminishing returns due to bottlenecks in another?
+By formalizing these interactions, joint laws can deepen our understanding of cascade systems and guide principled, globally optimal configuration decisions with only a given budget.